The Great Importance of The Rear Leg when Putting in Disc Golf

 with a 360 backhand, smashing it over 173 metres!

 …this same Jennifer Allen is the women’s world distance record holder (see that above, thanks to Frisbee Rob), and a devastatingly powerful player.
 And if you look at the distance she can putt from, then you should feel envious because I doubt you can putt as far.

 Jen' uses all of her body in her power shots and putts – and we can learn a lot from her, and the way she goes about executing her massively long putts and superbly long drives.
 In particular, I want to focus on her use of her back leg, and the enormous kick she makes when she putts.

 Kicking adds huge power to a putt

-It is obvious Jennifer fully understands that if you are going to make a massive effort on one side of your body, it must be matched by an equal and opposing force on the opposite side of the body, if we are to remain in balance.
+It is obvious Jennifer fully understands that if you are going to make a massive effort on one side of your body, it must be matched by an equal and opposing force on the opposite side of the body if we are to remain in balance.
 And in disc golf, that’s the rear leg, which is diagonally opposite the throwing arm.

 Adding a kick to the back leg when putting extends the range of your putt by allowing your arm to move more quickly, due to force being exerted across your body in a balanced and even way.

-The reason we don't thrash the off arm and hand around in a putt is that it is nearly always held in a stable position, assisting with overall balance during the putting motion, and afterward, to maintain balance on the front foot.
+The reason we don't thrash the off arm and hand around in a putt is that it is nearly always held in a stable position, assisting with overall balance during the putting motion, and afterwards, to maintain balance on the front foot.

-Although the talented young player, Anthony Barella, is an interesting counterpoint: he can be seen thrusting his off arm/elbow backward in his putting motion, in a very unconventional effort to develop more power.
+Although the talented young player, Anthony Barella, is an interesting counterpoint: he can be seen thrusting his off arm/elbow backwards in his putting motion, in a very unconventional effort to develop more power.
 Try it for yourself if you like, but don't expect good results.